 The Synergy of Roles

-A well-rounded approach to effective meeting management naturally involves bridging the gap between the two aforementioned roles.
-There are several guidelines which should always be kept in mind during this process.
-Primary variables can be listed as:
+A well-rounded approach to effective meeting management involves bridging the gap between the two aforementioned roles.
+Keep in mind the several guidelines during this process.
+Primary variables are:

 - Assessing and understanding KPIs (Key Performance Indicators)

 - Assigning and clarifying discrete roles to qualified stakeholders